 A bit about me

 Delaying the idea of getting a proper job, I ran away to Australia for a few months, where I traveled up the East Coast and flew back from Darwin by myself.
 On returning, I did a ski season in Verbier and then traveled around Europe before moving to London.
-My travel obsession transpired from my parents, who are avid travelers and I have been lucky enough to visit some of the most incredible places.
+My travel obsession was inherited from my parents, who are avid travelers and I have been lucky enough to visit some of the most incredible places.
 The most recent destination I visited was Sardinia, and I am headed to Canada and Alaska at the end of the year.

 My favourite place